 LUCKY Handheld Fish Finder

 This fish finder brings us back to the basics and the reasons why we want one in the first place.
 We need a fish finder to find fish, and this one does a good job of it without all the frills.
-It’s affordable, you can use it in a million different ways, and it’s durable.
-What more could you ask for?
+It’s affordable and one of the top portable fish finders on the market.

 If you like the castable fish finders, here’s another one for you.
 You can sync it with the Deeper App, hook it up using the included swivel, and cast it out on the water.
 It comes with wi-fi enabled, so you receive updates in real-time.